Skip to main content

 The coast

-Along the coast, the climate is desert but mild: it almost never rains, but the air is humid and there are often fogs, mists and low clouds, especially in the early hours of the day.
+Along the coast, the climate is desert but mild.
+It almost never rains, but the air is humid and there are often fogs, mists and low clouds, especially in the early hours of the day.
 Temperatures are mild all year round, but with fog, humidity and wind, you can feel cold, especially in winter.

 Swakopmund